It All Started With One Man's Kindness

 Many pamphlets containing information about medication usage, possible side-effects and its management, nursing care, etc, have been distributed to patients and families.
 Public education on proper perspectives and attitude towards death is conducted through multiple media.
 It is hoped that through communications and support groups, the fear of talking about "Death and Dying" in the Chinese culture can be minimized if not dispelled.

 To ensure delivery of quality care, colleagues from all our Hospices meet twice a year for experience-sharing and continuing education.
 Overseas experts in the field bring them up-to-date with recent advances in hospice care.
 In addition, caregivers in the program have the opportunity to visit similar centers in Taiwan and Hong Kong.
-Videoconference facilities has been using to promote continuous training and communication among the program office, overseas experts and all hospice units together at the same time since 2010.
-All staff participated in case study or training programs through videoconference facilities twice a month.
-Through the dedicated efforts of many colleagues in the Program, the first edition of a textbook on "Palliative Medicine - Care in Advanced Cancer" was published in 2008.
-The second edition will be published in later 2013.
+Videoconference facilities have been used to promote continuous training and communication among the Program Office, overseas experts and all hospice units together at real time since 2010.
+All staff participated in case study or training programs through videoconference facilities once a month.
+Through the dedicated efforts of many colleagues in the Program, the first edition of a textbook on "Palliative Medicine - Care in Terminal Cancer" was published in 2008, and the second edition in 2013.
 While a few medical schools/universities with a hospice unit have made "Palliative Medicine" an elective subject for undergraduates, we hope more schools/universities will follow.
-7,347 students from 10 medical schools/universities where the hospice units are based enrolled in the course of “Palliative Medicine” since 2008.
+Over ten thousand students from 12 medical schools/universities where the hospice units are based enrolled in the course of “Palliative Medicine” since 2008.

 The spirit of hospice service has attracted an ever-increasing number of volunteers, who help with non-medical chores such as housework, shopping, tutoring children of Hospice patients, keeping patients company or take them for short excursions.
-14,371 volunteers have participated in our program, and 78% of these have been university students.
+More than 18,000 volunteers have participated in our program, and 81% of these have been university students.
 The first team of medical student volunteer was formed in Shantou University Medical College in 2002.
-Since then, over 100 have followed their footsteps each year in the College.
+Since then, about 1,800 have followed their footsteps each year in the College.

 Becoming a hospice volunteer has enabled the students to put into practice their responsibility and care for the disadvantaged in the community.
 The role model of the Hospice field workers has also helped to nurture and impart a humane attitude to the future doctors.
-As of 2008, additional staff has been assigned to each hospice unit to help coordinate the volunteers.
-A "Hospice Volunteer Development Handbook" was prepared by the Program Office to facilitate this effort from 2008.
+The social worker in each hospice unit has been assigned to help coordinate the volunteers.
+A "Hospice Volunteer Development Handbook" was also prepared by the Program Office to facilitate this effort.

-According to the 2012 Cancer Registry Annual Report issued by Ministry of Health, there are over 3.1 million new cancer patients each year, causing more than 2.7 million deaths.
-One in five may fall victim if they live to be 74 in mainland China.
-Over 60% of these patients will suffer cancer pain.
+According to GLOBOCAN (2012) report, there were 14.1 million new cancer cases, 8.2 million cancer deaths worldwide.
+An estimated 4.292 million new cancer cases and 2.814 million cancer deaths occurred in China in 2015 (Chen W, Zheng R, Baade P etal.
+Cancer statistics in China, 2015.
+CA: A Cancer Journal for Clinicians 2016;66:115-132).
 Although LKSF has already served many cancer patients in the last decade, Mr. Li believes that our service is inadequate to meet the great needs.
 He hopes that the program will create a ripple effect in the community.
 A few similar hospice care units recently set up by other philanthropic individuals/corporations have realized this wish.
 Hospice Care is a relatively new concept in mainland China where talking about death is still a taboo.
 The issues and challenges that we currently face include lack of recognition of palliative medicine as a medical sub-specialty in mainland China, severe shortage of hospice healthcare workers and insufficient funding.
-To have palliative medicine obtain recognition and eventual approval as a medical sub-specialty by the Ministry of Education and the Ministry of Health is an important task for the future.
+To have palliative medicine obtain recognition and eventual approval as a medical sub-specialty by the Ministry of Education and the National Health and Family Planning Commission (formerly Ministry of Health) is an important task for the future.
 This will help enhance the well-deserved status of the involved healthcare professionals, and raise the standard of hospice care in mainland China.

 Copyright (c) hospice.com.cn, All rights reserved.